Edgeworth/memekbd/notes.md

 4. Drill holes in bottom of PBT key caps or get translucent keys
 5. Shape changes? - thumb cluster etc
 6. tenting from top?
-7. reposition top 3 keys to reduce AABB size?
+7. repos/ition top 3 keys to reduce AABB size?
 8. Keepouts around all screw locations - just switch it to use plated through holes